IhateCreatingUserNames2/Aura_AI_Agents/Readme.md

 - **Dynamic Credit System:** A built-in billing system that deducts credits based on the LLM model used, with configurable costs for different model tiers.

 - **Precision Mode:** Measure logprobs, run up to 8 paralel llm calls, measure confidence and retrieve higher values.
 Based on DeepConf.

+- **Specialist Agentse:** As for today, Aura has 2 Specialist Agents: Tensor.Art and HugginFace.
+Any Agent in Aura can call those.
+You can add more check extended documentation.

 ## 🏛️ Extended Documentation